Codeinwp/wp-product-review/readme.txt

 1. If you want to to edit the colors, enable/disable the affiliate button, change icons go on the plugin options page.

-1. All the plugin settings/colors are fully customizable, and you can read more about it <a rel="friend" href="https://themeisle.com/plugins/wp-product-review-lite/?utm_source=wpreadme&utm_medium=readme&utm_campaign=wporg">here</a>
+1. All the plugin settings/colors are fully customizable, and you can read more about it <a rel="nofollow" href="https://themeisle.com/plugins/wp-product-review-lite/?utm_source=wpreadme&utm_medium=readme&utm_campaign=wporg">here</a>

 1. For updates follow https://twitter.com/themeisle.

-If you wanna learn more about the <a href="http://www.codeinwp.com/blog/fastest-wordpress-hosting/" rel="friend">fastest WordPress hosting</a> or which <a href="http://www.codeinwp.com/blog/15-best-wordpress-review-themes/" rel="friend">review themes</a> are playing nice with WP Product review, checkout our blog.
+If you wanna learn more about the <a href="http://www.codeinwp.com/blog/fastest-wordpress-hosting/" rel="nofollow">fastest WordPress hosting</a> or which <a href="http://www.codeinwp.com/blog/15-best-wordpress-review-themes/" rel="nofollow">review themes</a> are playing nice with WP Product review, checkout our blog.

 **Fortcoming**